-Anderson's first serious professional engagement was in a critical discussion of F. C. S. Schiller's logic, “Propositions and Judgments” and “The Truth of Propositions” (1926).
+Anderson’s first serious professional engagement was in a critical discussion of F. C. S. Schiller’s logic, “Propositions and Judgments” and “The Truth of Propositions” (1926).
 The first outlines of a distinctive realist position were made in “Empiricism” and “The Knower and the Known” (1927).
 After his arrival at Sydney, Anderson was intent upon developing this position and was dismissive of the fragmentary nature of most international philosophy in the wake of the “linguistic turn”.
-The important philosophical work for Anderson was to establish and preserve a school of realist philosophy and to continue a tradition of critical inquiry in the face of external forces and expectations.
+The important philosophical work in Anderson’s view was to establish and preserve a school of realist philosophy as the repository of a tradition of critical inquiry that would remain alert to the dangers of corrupting external forces and expectations.

-In 1930 James Joyce's Ulysses was banned in Australia and the Freethought Society was formed with Anderson as President.
-Anderson's political influence at Sydney was mainly based on a form of libertarian pluralism, particularly concerned with issues of state and religious censorship and interference in education.
+In 1930 James Joyce’s Ulysses was banned in Australia and the Freethought Society was formed with Anderson as President.
+Anderson’s political influence at Sydney primarily took the form of a libertarian pluralism, particularly concerned with issues of state and religious censorship and interference in education.
 By the 1940s and 1950s his political position was strongly anti-communist.
-Yet he remained unpopular with conservative politicians and clerics and was criticised for “corrupting the city's youth” as late as 1961.
+Yet he remained unpopular with conservative politicians and clerics and was criticised for “corrupting the city’s youth” as late as 1961.